 aemet_api_key("MY API KEY")Changes in v1.0.0

-Now the apikey argument in the functions has been deprecated.
-You may need to set your API Key globally using aemet_api_key().
+The apikey argument in the functions is now deprecated.
+You may need to set your API key globally using aemet_api_key().
 Note that you also need to remove the apikey argument from old code.

 From v1.0.0 onward, climaemet provides its results in tibble format.
-Also, the functions try to infer the correct format of fields (for example, date/hour fields are parsed as date/time objects and numeric fields are parsed as doubles).
+The functions also try to infer the correct format of fields.
+For example, date and hour fields are parsed as date-time objects and numeric fields are parsed as doubles.

 library(climaemet)